 Real estate has always been accused of being, probably the most non-transparent sector, when it comes to money matters.
 It has often been called the breeding ground for all sorts of scams and often comes under the limelight for all the wrong reasons.

 Comparatively, investing in mutual funds is as transparent a process as it can be.
 All the transactions are carried out in real time and are heavily monitored.
 Also, pricing in case of real estate is not regulated.
 There’s no authority to define the price and no way to know if you’re paying a high price for a commodity.

 Liquidity, in case of real estate, is nearly impossible.
 Why?
 Because you don’t know when will you find a buyer for your property and if that buyer will be willing to pay the price you have decided for your property.
 And then there’s this added hassle of new owner registration.

 While in mutual funds you can get your money in the matter of a week, selling your real estate properties might take months, if not years.
 Also, with mutual funds you can sell a part of them for the exact amount of money you need.
 This again is not possible with real estate as you either keep it or sell it.
 There’s no in between.

 (There’s also a category of mutual funds by the name of Liquid Mutual Funds)

 There are a plethora of hidden charges with real estate buying.
 Brokerage charges, registration charges, property charges, maintenance costs, cost of property upkeep, etc. Now, investing in mutual funds bears no extra costs.
 Yes, expense ratio is there but you’re not paying anything separately towards it.
 And even that is at a minimum – usually, 1% per annum.

-All in all, it can be clearly seen that there aren’t any major gain that you can bank upon and choose real estate as your preferred investment avenue, over mutual funds.
+All in all, it can be clearly seen that there should not even be a choice to make between Resl estate vs Mutual funds.
+There aren’t any major gain that you can bank upon and choose real estate as your preferred investment avenue, over mutual funds.